 - This may also have a positive impact on retaining the existing workforce as staff feel supported and perform better in organisations that value diversity and are committed to employees' wellbeing.

 - Diversity and inclusion are key in delivering high quality services as they enable your workforce to be truly representative of the community they serve.
-The Prince’s Trust supports marginalised groups into employment and research has shown that within healthcare, a diverse workforce can ensure a better understanding of patients' needs which is crucial for the delivery of joined-up, personalised care.
+The Prince’s Trust supports disadvantaged young people into employment and research has shown that within healthcare, a diverse workforce can ensure a better understanding of patients' needs which is crucial for the delivery of joined-up, personalised care.

 Fulfil your corporate social responsibility